Miguel Huertas

 Miguel Ángel "La Rana" Huertas del Águila (born 7 June 1977 in Trujillo) is a Peruvian footballer who plays as a right back for Alfonso Ugarte de Puno.

 Club career

 Huertas made his Torneo Descentralizado league debut in 2000 playing for Deportivo UPAO.

-He then joined Peruvian giants Alianza Lima in January 2001.
-There he won his first silverware as Alianza finished as champions of the 2001 Descentralizado.
+Huertas joined Peruvian giants Alianza Lima in January 2001.
+While there, he won his first silverware as Alianza finished as champions of the 2001 Descentralizado.